HTTP-RPC/Kilo/README.md

 ) throws SQLException { ... }
 ```

 They are mapped to method arguments in declaration order and are implicitly required.
-Note that it is not possible to define a method that accepts both path variables and query string arguments.
+Note that it is not possible to define a method that accepts both path variables and query string/form arguments.

 ### Body Content
 Body content may be declared as the final parameter to a POST or PUT handler, following any path variable parameters: